2017 Copeland by-election

-A by-election took place in the British parliamentary constituency of Copeland on 23 February 2017 (the same day as the Stoke-on-Trent Central by-election), following the resignation of Labour Member of Parliament (MP) Jamie Reed.
-Conservative candidate Trudy Harrison gained the seat from Labour, the first gain for a governing party in a by-election since 1982.
+A by-election for the United Kingdom parliamentary constituency of Copeland was held on 23 February 2017.
+It was triggered by the resignation of Labour Party Member of Parliament (MP) Jamie Reed to take up a new role at a nuclear decommissioning firm.
+The by-election was won by Conservative Party candidate Trudy Harrison who gained the seat from Labour; it marked the first gain for a governing party in a by-election since 1982.